M7OCM/890/README.md

 ![20240209_105633](https://github.com/M7OCM/890/assets/128899149/0d65071a-431f-4832-acfc-9845ab84e00f)

 ## Latest
-v2.0.8-naf coming soon... possibly the last firmware update from me.
+v2.0.8-naf coming soon... this will be the last firmware update from me.
 If you prefer AM Fix use standard v2.0.7.

+Personal thanks to Reppad and Xawen for assisting me in this project 👍

 v2.0.7-naf 07022024 for HARDCORE AIRBAND users 😂 NO AM FIX, yes you read that correctly!
 I have removed all of 1of11s ported code, so AM reception is in your hands via the AGC Mode/Reg Editor!!!
 Use PGA wisely haha overload at your peril!